Prenatal Yoga Classes: Fridays 10:30am at Beacon Hill Yoga

 Poses/actions to be cautious with during pregnancy

-Avoid deep abdominal exercises/crunches or putting any pressure on abdominal muscles, including uddiyana bandha (abdominal lock), nauli (abdominal churning).
-As the belly grows you will notice movements such as lowering to a push up or standing up from bending forward can put pressure on abdominals – modify to use leg strength and not abdominals.
+As the belly grows you will notice movements such as lowering to a push up or standing up from bending forward can be more challenging- modify to use leg strength to support a healthy spine.
 Many women find it difficult to part with their abdominal exercises.
 Consider pregnancy as a 40 week abdominal exercise.
 There certainly is no need to try and flatten or tone the tummy.
 Your belly is the home where you baby is growing, give it space to grow and feel nourished.

 - Avoid poses lying directly on the belly.
 Alternatives to being on the belly: Resting: use child’s pose or polar bear instead.
 Back Strengtheners: get on your hands and knees extend one leg and opposite arm.

 - Avoid twists that cause legs or arms to press against belly.
 Twisting can be a great relief for an aching upper back however being mindful to create space for the belly.
 Twist gently and keep belly open.
 The emphasis should be on shoulders and upper back.

 - Keep the legs open in forward bends (standing and seated) to create space for the belly.